Crash of a Lockheed L-749A Constellation in Topham: 5 killed

 Circumstances:

-On final approach to Topham Airfield (Canton Island), by night, the aircraft went out of control and crashed in to the sea few hundred yards off shore.
+While on a night approach to Topham Airfield (Canton Island), Kiribati, the pilot completed a last turn to reach the approach path when the airplane stalled and crashed into the sea few hundred metres offshore.
 18 occupants were killed while three others were rescued.
 The flight was operated by a United Airlines crew on behalf of the Air Transport Command (ATC).

 Probable cause: